-Peppermint, whilst being super delicious and refreshing to drink, has anti-spasmodic properties - it can aid in reducing pesky menstrual cramps as it relaxes the muscles of the walls of the uterus.
+Peppermint, whilst being super delicious and refreshing to drink, is said to have naturally occuring anti-spasmodic properties - it can aid in reducing pesky menstrual cramps as it relaxes the muscles of the walls of the uterus.
 It also helps to reduce bloating, another common side effect of PMS.
 If a minty brew isn't to your tasetbuds, try Raspberry leaf tea for a similar fix, instead.
 Both types are herbal blends (no caffeine) and so they won't keep you up at night.

 NAUSEA GOT YOU FEELING A LITTLE...
 GREEN?
 TRY GINGER TEA

-Ginger promotes the secretion of digestive enzymes that neutralise stomach acid and also helps move toxins through your system quicker.
+Ginger is said to promote the secretion of digestive enzymes that neutralise stomach acid and also helps move toxins through your system quicker.
 Make ginger your nausea ninja.

-Our minty pal is multi-talented - peppermint tea contains menthol, which helps to relax your stomach muscles and allows you to release any pent up gas.
+Our minty pal is multi-talented - peppermint tea contains menthol, which may help to relax your stomach muscles and allow you to release any pent up gas.
 You may want to have the room to yourself for this one, Moxette…

 COLD & FLU SYMPTOMS?
 SUPERFRUITS TEA